fangyiwen/YiwenFang-Book/README.md

 # Chapter notes

+## Chapter 15

+* Create Git Repositories called `tracker-api` and `tracker-ui` for both api and ui.
+A `deploy` directory is created for deployment of this chapter.
+My deployment repos can be found here: https://github.ccs.neu.edu/yiwenfang/tracker-api and https://github.ccs.neu.edu/yiwenfang/tracker-ui.

+---

 ## Chapter 14

 * Create Sign-In UI by creating `SignInNavItem` to be placed in the navigation bar.